jadeocr/jadeocr/README.md

 * Document your changes adequately when opening a pull request

 ### Donations
 If chinese-ocr has been of some value to you, and if you can afford it, please consider donating.
-Donations will always be first allocated to the upkeep of the project.
-We have a few costs that are expected to grow as we gain more users, including domain registration and Firebase/Google Cloud billing as we pass the free tier quotas.
+Donations will always first be allocated to the upkeep of the project.
 Your donations will also support the development of new features and code maintenance.
 Here's how you can donate:
 * BTC: 15Y9NZjxTLWHDU8kVsqN7FKey3c1RPNiFi
 * (We'll add more options soon)